|

 Fellowship.
 She has also gained several awards while in Manchester

-including the Exxon Mobil Teaching Fellowship in 2004 and in 2008 was
+including the Exxon Mobil Teaching Fellowship in 2004, The

-More recently she won the 2014 Philip Leverhulme Prize for Engineering
+Medal in 2008 and the Philip Leverhulme Prize for Engineering in 2014.

-fellow of the Royal Sociaty of Chemistry (RSC) in 2013 and fellow of
+fellow of the Royal Society of Chemistry (RSC) in 2013 and fellow of

 Manchester BIOGEL